Design tips for reports and scorecards

 Select any region other than a page header or footer, and go to the Properties window in the Layout tab to find properties Display On New Page and Display Following Content On New Page.

-After selecting a region, click Configure Group in the toolbar, or you can click the cube and magnifying glass icon next to one of the grouping hierarchy regions to select the group directly.
+After selecting a region, click Configure Group in the toolbar, or you can click the metric set icon to the left of your grouping hierarchies to select the group directly.

 In the Properties window, go to the Layout tab to find the Page Break Between Items property.